 In many cases, rhizotomy is a successful way to restore gait and reduce pain after a car accident.
-Your doctor will go over other details of the procedure and help you navigate the recovery period afterwards to assess the effectiveness of the surgery or radiofrequency procedure.
+Your doctor will go over other details of the procedure and help you navigate the recovery period afterward to assess the effectiveness of the surgery or radio frequency procedure.

 Call Walker, Billingsley & Bair if You Need Legal Help after an Accident